Here are the Democratic lawmakers calling for Biden to step aside in the 2024 race

 Washington — A slow leak of Democratic lawmakers has begun to call for President Biden to withdraw from the race in the wake of his debate performance last month.
 Capitol Hill will be the focus of attention this week, as Democratic lawmakers face competing arguments about whether Mr. Biden should be the party's nominee.

-So far, five House Democrats have directly called on the president to exit the race:
+So far, six House Democrats have directly called on the president to exit the race:

 - Lloyd Doggett of Texas: He became the first Democratic lawmaker to call on Mr. Biden to drop out, saying on July 2 that he was "hopeful that [Mr. Biden] will make the painful and difficult decision to withdraw."